Nikolay Davydenko: 2009

 Davydenko started the year at an exhibition in Abu Dhabi, which featured six of the world's best players.
-Davydenko defeated Andy Roddick, 6–4, 6–4, before being defeated by top seed Rafael Nadal, 6–2, 6–3.
+Davydenko defeated Andy Roddick, before being defeated by top seed Rafael Nadal.

 His first tour tournament was in Chennai, India, where he was the top seed.
 He defeated Daniel Köllerer in straight sets, but was forced to withdraw before his second-round match against Lukáš Dlouhý because of a left heel injury.
 This injury subsequently forced Davydenko to withdraw from the Australian Open.
 In Rotterdam, he was defeated in the second round by Julien Benneteau.
 The injury he sustained in Chennai earlier in the year returned, forcing Davydenko to withdraw from the 1000 Series tournaments in Indian Wells and Miami.
 This caused his ranking to fall from no. 5 to no. 9 by April 6.

 Davydenko returned to the tour after a two-month absence.
-In Monte Carlo, he defeated Ivo Karlović and David Nalbandian, before being eliminated by Andy Murray in the quarterfinals, 6–7, 4–6.
+In Monte Carlo, he defeated Ivo Karlović and David Nalbandian, before being eliminated by Andy Murray in the quarterfinals.
 In Barcelona, he posted back-to-back three-set wins over Feliciano López and Radek Štěpánek.
-He was ousted by world no. 1 Rafael Nadal in the semifinals, 3–6, 2–6.
+He was ousted by world no. 1 Rafael Nadal in the semifinals.
 Despite his run in Barcelona, his ranking slipped out of the top 10 for the first time since May 23, 2005.

 Davydenko was upset in the early rounds in Rome.
-Davydenko reached his second semifinal of the year in Estoril by eliminating Juan Carlos Ferrero in the second round and Mardy Fish in the quarterfinals, but was stopped by American James Blake, 7–6, 6–7, 3–6.
+Davydenko reached his second semifinal of the year in Estoril by eliminating Juan Carlos Ferrero in the second round and Mardy Fish in the quarterfinals, but was stopped by American James Blake.
 In his last tournament before the French Open, Nikolay advanced to the third round in Madrid, before he was forced to withdraw before his match with Andy Roddick due to a leg injury.
 He was able to play at Roland Garros and convincingly advanced to the quarterfinals.
-He dropped a set apiece to Diego Junqueira and Stanislas Wawrinka and beat eighth seed Fernando Verdasco, 6–2, 6–2, 6–4 en route.
-He fell to eventual runner-up Robin Söderling (who had just upset Rafael Nadal in the fourth round), 1–6, 3–6, 1–6.
+He dropped a set apiece to Diego Junqueira and Stanislas Wawrinka and beat eighth seed Fernando Verdasco en route.
+He fell to eventual runner-up Robin Söderling (who had just upset Rafael Nadal in the fourth round), in straight sets.